SofiaTruta/SofiaTruta/README.md

 - MongoDb and PostgreSQL.
 - Node.js, Git

-I love exploring component libraries and playing around with styling!
+I love exploring component libraries and playing around with styling.

  When I'm not coding you can find me at my local rock climbing gym, playing bass or playing videogames!